ABC suspends Jimmy Kimmel's late-night show indefinitely over his remarks about Charlie Kirk’s death

-NEW YORK (AP) — ABC suspended Jimmy Kimmel’s late-night show indefinitely beginning Wednesday after comments that he made about Charlie Kirk's killing led a group of ABC-affiliated stations to say it would not air the show.
+NEW YORK (AP) — ABC suspended Jimmy Kimmel’s late-night show indefinitely beginning Wednesday after comments that he made about Charlie Kirk's killing led a group of ABC-affiliated stations to say it would not air the show and provoked some ominous comments from a top federal regulator.

-Kimmel, the veteran late-night comic, made several comments about the reaction to Kirk's assassination on “Jimmy Kimmel Live!”
+The veteran late-night comic, made several remarks about the reaction to the conservative activist's assassination last week on “Jimmy Kimmel Live!”
 Monday and Tuesday nights, including that “many in MAGA land are working very hard to capitalize on the murder of Charlie Kirk.”

 ABC, which has aired Kimmel's late-night show since 2003, moved swiftly after Nexstar Communications Group said it would pull the show starting Wednesday.
 Kimmel's comments about Kirk's death “are offensive and insensitive at a critical time in our national political discourse,” said Andrew Alford, president of Nexstar's broadcasting division.
 Nexstar operates 23 ABC affiliates.